uriel197/JS-Animations/Matrix screen/README.md

-# Matrix Rain Effect
+# Symbol Matrix Animation

-A mesmerizing matrix rain animation using HTML5 and JavaScript.
-This animation creates a visual representation of falling characters, inspired by the iconic matrix rain effect.
+An engaging symbol matrix animation using HTML5 and JavaScript.
+This animation creates a visual representation of falling symbols in a matrix pattern.

-# Table of Contents
+## Table of Contents

 <details open>
 <summary>Click to expand</summary>